 American Psychiatric Association.
 Desk Reference to the Diagnostic Criteria from DSM-5.
 Washington, DC: American Psychiatric Association; 2013.

-Anorexia nervosa.
+Eating disorder types and symptoms.
 National Association of Anorexia Nervosa and Associated Disorders website.
-Available at: http://www.anad.org/get-information/about-eating-disorders/anorexia-nervosa.
-Accessed April 14, 2015.
+Available at: http://www.anad.org/get-information/about-eating-disorders/eating-disorder-types-and-symptoms/.
+Accessed April 10, 2017.

 Shapiro JR, Berkman ND, et al. Bulimia nervosa treatment: Asystematic review of randomized controlled trials.
 Int J Eat Disord.
 2007;40:321-336.